patricklafrance/wmfnext-shell/README.md

 ### Share a custom service

-The shell offer a few services by default but by no mean covers all the services a mature application will need.
+This shell offer a few built-in services but by no mean covers all the services a mature application will need.
 That's why the shell runtime accept a bucket of custom services.

 👉 First, create a `TrackingService` class in the host application.